 Expect some sheltered cruising of the Norwegian Fjords, followed by some potentially testing sailing to the Shetlands and then a few days to have a good look around.

-The yacht is a 55ft steel Bruce Roberts that takes 8 people.
+The yacht is a 55ft Bruce Roberts ketch that takes 8 people.
 There will probably be only 6 or 7 people on board and there are only two double ensuite cabins available.

 The Shetland Islands are a magnificent and rugged sight to behold.
 The Gulf Stream keeps temperatures warmer than perhaps you would expect for somewhere so far north.